Mokshada30/Resume-Builder-Project/README.md

   The application offers an intuitive interface for users to input their resume details easily.

 ## Dynamic Preview:
-  Users can see a real-time preview of their resume as they fill in their details, ensuring they can visualize the final document.
+  Users can see a real-time resume preview as they fill in their details, ensuring they can visualize the final document.

 ## Customization:
   Users can customize various aspects of their resume, including personal information, work experience, education, skills, and more.

 # Usage

-Personal Information: Start by entering your personal information such as name, contact details, and address.
+Personal Information: Enter your personal information such as name, contact details, and address.

 Work Experience: Add your work experience details, including job title, company name, duration, and responsibilities.